samghelms/nba_movement_analysis/report/report.md

 ## Three subsets of the data

 We aggregate the data to several levels for the different analyses used in this report.
-The results of all three of the aggregationslook quite for the location data look solid: all have normal-ish distribution of court locations and somewhat linear relationships between all pairs of court locations.
+The results of all three of the aggregations for the location data look solid: all have normal distribution of court locations and somewhat linear relationships between all pairs of court locations.
 The following sections will go into further detail.

 ### First subset

-The first way in which we aggregagate the data is to group by team and offense/defense status and count the number of half seconds players on each team are in specific court locations.
+The first way in which we aggregate the data is to group by team and offense/defense status and count the number of half seconds players on each team are in specific court locations.
 We don't want to lump offense and defense in with each other, since standing in a court location on defense can have a very different meaning than standing in the same location on offense.
 This results in the following distribution of time in court locations (chart shown for offense, defense is similar):

 The first few data points in the dataset, for teams on offense, look like this (some features, like 'Right Side Center(RC), 16-24 ft.' have been omitted for clarity; there are actually 14 court locations that we look at):